curbengh/curbengh.github.io/source/_posts/view-image-dark-reader-firefox.md

 ---
-title: Image view is broken when using Dark Reader
+title: Dark Reader breaks image view in Firefox
 subtitle: Use this workaround to view the whole image.
 date: 2019-06-28
 tags: